enspiral/handbook/agreements/decisions.md

 * Simply vetoing a decision is not considered a responsible use of consensus blocking - you must be prepared to work collaboratively to try and reach a resolution, make time for conversations, and to help others understand the issue.
 * Blocks should only be used in cases where the blocker genuinely believes there is a significant risk of harm to the network, or that the proposal contravenes the fundamental values of .

-_Note: Blocks by Members are binding.
-The question of whether blocks by contributors are or should be binding as well is ambiguous, with people in the community feeling strongly both ways.
-That ambiguity is intentionally left unresolved in this agreement._

 ## Decision Culture & Practice